praveenoruganti/praveenoruganti-javascript/11_Closures/ReadMe.md

 ```
 As you can see, this cake making function has a side effect: a timeout.

-Let’s further say you want your friend to choose a flavor for the cake.
+Lets further say you want your friend to choose a flavor for the cake.
 To do so, you can write add a flavor to your makeCake function.

 ```javascript
 function makeCake(flavor) {